lalittoshniwal/Cryptocurrencies/README.md

 <img src="/Resources/final_df.png" >

-    - A hvplot scatter plot was created where the X-axis was "TotalCoinsMined", the Y-axis was "TotalCoinSupply", the data was ordered by "Class", and it showed the    CoinName when hover over the data point
+    - A hvplot scatter plot was created where the X-axis was "TotalCoinsMined", the Y-axis was "TotalCoinSupply", the data was ordered by "Class", and it showed the    CoinName when hovering over the data point

 <img src="/Resources/hvplot_scatter.png" >

 ## Conclusion
+I was able to successfully create four clusters of cryptocurrencies (as analyzed by K-means) using the three principal components.
+However, the clusters of not equal in size and need further investigation to understand the differences between them.